-The best Barcelona shopping mall because it’s brand new and it’s got great variety.
+I’d call this Barcelona’s best shopping mall because it’s brand new and it’s got a great variety of stores.

-The recently renovated premises has over 160 shops including a cinema and a flagship Carrefour Hypermarket.
-If any top clothing chains exist in Spain they’re probably here.
+This is without a doubt the best place for clothes shopping in Barcelona.
+It has over 160 shops, including a cinema and a flagship Carrefour Hypermarket.
 There’s also a great selection of both fast food and gourmet restaurants.

-To get there grab the red line of the metro and get off at Glories.
+To get there, grab the metro’s red line and get off at Glories.